idaholab/moose/framework/doc/content/source/userobjects/TimedElementSubdomainModifier.md

 ## Overview

 The `TimedElementSubdomainModifier` is a base class to be inherited by other user objects.
-It inherits from [CoupledVarThresholdElementSubdomainModifier.md] and additionally provides the ability to move elements at given times.
+It inherits from `ElementSubdomainModifier` and additionally provides the ability to change elements’ subdomains at given times.

-This base class is inherited by

-- [TimedSubdomainModifier.md]